fromkeith/gorest/README.md

 - RegisterRecoveryHandler(handler) added.
 This allows runtime errors to be handled by the user of the library.
 - OverrideLogger(logger) added.
 Allows the logger used in gorest to be overridden
 - RegisterHealthHandler(handler) added.
 Allows health info (status codes) to be more easily reported.
+- Invidual endpoints can now specify their own 'produces' tag.
+So you can have 1 service output many data types.

 License
 =======